mrdavey/CommunicationsPlatformAPI/README.md

 ## To do
  - Implement a datastore (GCP or AWS) to make emails, status logs, and open/click events queryable
  - When datastore is implemented, add metadata (Sendgrid = `custom_args`, Postmark = `Metadata`) to each email sent with a UID.
 This will enable each click/open event to be associated with a specific logged email.
+ - Enable scheduling of emails based on timezones.